GEORGE SHEPPARD 1894–?

 Possible death 26th January 1939.
 Address at date of death: Galan Hurst Farndon Road Newark.

-Age 6 living on Melton Road, Asfordby, Leics. with father John, a farm waggoner, step-mother Ellen, his 6 siblings (see Benjamin), including Benjamin age 2, who served in WW1, and 2 step-sisters, Maud and Ethel Arch.
+Age six living on Melton Road, Asfordby, Leics. with father John, a farm waggoner, step-mother Ellen, brothers Herbert, eleven, Benjamin, two, Joseph one month, sisters Florence, twelve, Agnes and Elizabeth, eight, and 2 step-sisters, Maud, four and Ethel, one.
 George’s mother was Mary Ann Sheppard, née Bishop, who died in 1899.

 Unable to find him in 1911